timothy-e/split-hardware/README.md

 ## Information

 We configured an Alexa Skill to send commands to an AWS Lambda function.
-The function sends cURL requests to access our webserver built with Flask over a Postgres DB.
+The function sends cURL requests to access our webserver built with Flask over ~~a Postgres DB~~ some Python classes.

 [To create a deployment package for AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html)